-which confirms that the memory option was seen by the linker and that the memory requested was reserved.
+which confirms that the memory option was seen by the linker.

-5.10.2.2 Call Graph Information
+5.8.2.2 Call Graph Information

 A call graph is produced and displayed in the map file for target devices and memory models that use a compiled stack to facilitate parameter passing between functions and auto variables.
-See Section 5.9 for more detailed information on compiled stack operation.
+See Section 5.7 for more detailed information on compiled stack operation.